mathieucarbou/YaSolR/docs/manual.md

 This could even be tweaked further: ideally, the pink line should match the blue line.

-Here, the pink line triggers AFTER the blue line at 10%, which means that the voltage going to the LSA input is not high enough when teh duty cycle is low.
+Here, the pink line triggers AFTER the blue line at 10%, which means that the voltage going to the LSA input is not high enough when the duty cycle is low.
 The pink line triggers BEFORE the blue line at 90%, which means that the voltage going to the LSA input is too high when the duty cycle in YaSolR is at 90%.

 Note: using the `Dimmer Range Remapping` feature won't fix that: this is a calibration that has to be done on conversion board and or by adjusting the HDR-15-12 voltage.